Linda Page: High school

-During her basketball career, Page competed at the AAU Junior Olympic National Championships in girls basketball for competitors between the ages of 13 to 15 in 1979.
+During her basketball career, Page competed at the AAU Junior Olympic National Championships in girls basketball for competitors between the ages of 13 and 15 in 1979.
 Page held multiple records for Dobbins Technical High School by 1980.
 While playing with Dobbins Tech, Page scored 100 points in a February 1981 game and surpassed 2,000 career points.
 Her 100 points in the 1981 game broke the 1955 record made by Wilt Chamberlain for the most points scored in a Philadelphia Public League basketball match.

 In March 1981, Page surpassed Chamberlain's record for the most points scored by a high school basketball player in Philadelphia.
 That month, Page and Dobbins reached the final of the 1981 Public League basketball tournament.
 At the end of her time with Dobbins Tech, Page had accumulated over 2,380 overall points.
 By the time she had finished high school, Page had expanded to softball and volleyball.
 As part of the girls softball team, Page and Dobbins qualified for the semifinals of the 1979 Public League championship.

 College basketball

-Between 1982 to 1985, Page was part of the NC State Wolfpack women's basketball team.
+Between 1982 and 1985, Page was part of the NC State Wolfpack women's basketball team.
 Apart from basketball, Page studied criminal justice.
 During this time period, Page had the 1985 NCAA Division I season record for free throw percentage.
-As part of the Atlantic Coast Conference, Page held the season record for points per game three times and free throw percentage two times between 1983 to 1985.
+As part of the Atlantic Coast Conference, Page held the season record for points per game three times and free throw percentage two times between 1983 and 1985.

 For the ACC, Page was named one of the Most Valuable Players at the 1983 ACC women's basketball tournament.
 In 1985, her team won the ACC final.
 At NCAA tournaments, Page and her team reached the semifinal of their region in 1984 and 1985.
-With NC State, Page was the Most Valuable Player consecutively between 1983 to 1985.
+With NC State, Page was the Most Valuable Player consecutively between 1983 and 1985.

 In ACC career records, Page was in the top ten for most field goals and points during the early 2020s.
 Page held multiple season records for NC State from 1983 to 1985, which included the scoring average three times.
 She had 2307 points at the end of her time with NC State.
 She was also a 1984 finalist for the Wade Trophy.